 Committee member, Olivia Alderson, who is being treated by Professor Stebbing, was eager to raise funds for Action Against Cancer.
-Speaking of the committee's motivations, Olivia said 'we all felt we wanted to do something to help Professor Stebbing's team advance their pioneering work in the laboratory and in turn help many more people worldwide'.
+Speaking of the committee's motivations, Olivia said Photo of a little boy with white AAC t-shirt on'we all felt we wanted to do something to help Professor Stebbing's team advance their pioneering work in the laboratory and in turn help many more people worldwide'.

 Hilary Craft BEM, the charity's Chairwoman, who delivered a rousing send-off to the walkers said 'the feeling I had seeing all the walkers wearing Action Against Cancer t-shirts was truly special.
 WalkWithMe was an extraordinary event.
 I am so grateful to the WalkWithMe committee and all of the participants who made the day such a success and so generously supported the important work the charity funds'.

 The walkers were helped along by many volunteers, manning water stops and road crossings.
 As the walkers neared the finish line, they passed a river crossing over the Thames, to be greeted by cheering family members and friends, a barbecue and Pimms.